Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations

 A similar qualitative trend has been observed in a few of other studies from the literature.
-For example, Devincre and collab. found identical exponents for [135], [112], [111] and [001] deformed single crystals by means of 3D DDD simulations on bulk systems \cite{devincre2010scale}, the power law regime and its bounds are however less well-defined than here.
-In an experimental study on Au micropillars under compression \cite{sparks2018nontrivial}, Sparks and {Maa\ss} obtained not constant exponent as here but rather decreasing power law exponents from -1 to about -2 when considering loading directions of increasing symmetry ranging from [123], to [001].
-The difference with our findings is not yet fully understood, but could be explained by i) the impact of finite size or surface effects in pillars or ii) by the evolution of the cutoffs with dislocation density (see below).
+For example, Devincre and collab. found identical exponents for [135], [112], [111] and [001] deformed single crystals by means of 3D DDD simulations on bulk systems \cite{devincre2010scale}, the power law regime and its bounds are however less well-defined than here. { In their experimental study on compressed Au micropillars \cite{sparks2018nontrivial}, Sparks and Maaß reported orientation-dependent power-law exponents rather than a single constant value.
+The results can be grouped by crystallographic symmetry: for high-symmetry axes, $\alpha_{[001]} \approx 1.6$ (very similar to our findings), $\alpha_{[111]}\approx 1.9$, for axes with lower-symmetry $\alpha_{[123]} \approx 1$ and $\alpha_{[011]} \approx 1.2$}.
+The difference with our findings is not yet fully understood, {but could be explained by i) the impact of finite size or surface effects in pillars of micrometric dimensions or ii) by the evolution of the cutoffs with dislocation density (see below)}.
 Next, we will present an analysis of what constitutes an avalanche in our DDD simulations so as to be able to quantify the evolution of the power law cutoff $\Delta \gamma_{max}$.

 A decrease of the contribution of the largest avalanches as the density of obstacles blocking the dislocations increases is rather natural.
 However, this has two important consequences. i) In both simulations and experiments, dislocation density increases monotonically with accumulated deformation, which means that the resulting avalanche statistics are in fact associated to a constantly changing power law cutoff. ii) Given that avalanches occur on localized slip planes and different slip systems, one may wonder which part of the dislocation microstructure actually contributes to stopping avalanches.